oceanprotocol/docs/content/concepts/introduction.md

 Ocean Protocol aims to unlock data, for more equitable outcomes for users of data, using a thoughtful application of both technology and governance.

+For more details, see the blog post "[Mission & Values for Ocean Protocol](https://blog.oceanprotocol.com/mission-values-for-ocean-protocol-aba998e95b8)".

 ## Papers

 All papers can be retrieved from the [Papers section](https://oceanprotocol.com/protocol/#papers) on our home page: